Rocky Mountain spotted fever (RMSF) is a disease caused by a type of bacteria carried by ticks.

 When walking or hiking in tick-infested areas, tuck long pants into socks to protect the legs.
 Wear shoes and long-sleeved shirts.
 Ticks will show up on white or light colors better than on dark colors, making them easier to see and remove.

 Remove ticks immediately by using tweezers, pulling carefully and steadily.
 Insect repellent may be helpful.
-Because far fewer than 1% of ticks carry this infection, antibiotics are not usually given after a tick bite.
+Because only about 1 in 1,000 ticks carry this infection, antibiotics are not usually given after a tick bite.

 Blanton LS, Walker DH.
 Rickettsia rickettsii and other spotted fever group rickettsiae (Rocky Mountain spotted fever and other spotted fevers).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 186.

 Bolgiano EB, Sexton J. Tickborne illnesses.
 In: Walls RM, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 10th ed.
 Philadelphia, PA: Elsevier; 2023:chap 123.